DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

     (repetitive) software development.
 But the developers are often even at a disadvantage (e.g., they publish less papers, Bangerth and Heister 2014; Prins et al. 2015), which in turn prevents sustainable research software.

+-   **Lack of suitable incentive systems**: Contributions to research that are not traditional text-based products (i.e., papers or monographs) are still not sufficiently awarded, or not awarded at all, mainly due to the missing implementation of mandatory software citation  (Smith et al. 2016; Hafer and Kirkpatrick 2009; Howison and Bullard 2016; Li, Yan, and Feng 2017; Li, Chen, and Yan 2019;
+    Park and Wolfram 2019; Pan et al. 2019; Doerr et al. 2019; Druskat 2019; Katz, Bouquin, et al. 2019).

 -   **Lack of awareness**: Research software sustainability (cf. (Venters et al. 2014; Goble 2014; Druskat 2016; Katz 2018)) and